 2. Apparatus and materials

 The reduced scale tank consists of a stainless steel test vessel with a gross volume of 10 l.
 The top of the tank is provided with either a 1 mm opening which simulates the pressure relief valve (PRV) of the IBC or tank or a real PRV of a diameter which is scaled using the vent area to vessel volume ratio.
 A second opening simulates the emergency vent opening and is closed by a bursting disc.
 The diameter of this vent opening can be varied by using orifice plates with different apertures.
 The bursting pressure of the disc fixed to the 10 l vessel should be equal to the maximum rupture pressure of the bursting discs to be fitted to the IBC or tank.
 This pressure should be lower than the test pressure of the tank involved.
-Usually, the bursting pressure is set at a level that can cope with the pressures encountered during normal transport conditions such as hydrostatic pressure from the liquid due to turn over of the tank, slopping of the contents, etc. The 10 l vessel should be provided with a bursting disc with a set pressure in the range of the disc(s) fitted on the tank or IBC as to be used in transport.
+Usually, the bursting pressure is set at a level that can cope with the pressures encountered during normal conditions such as hydrostatic pressure from the liquid due to turn over of the tank, slopping of the contents, etc. The 10 l vessel should be provided with a bursting disc with a set pressure in the range of the disc(s) fitted on the tank or IBC.
 For safety, it is recommended to provide the test vessel with an extra bursting disc (bursting pressure approximately 80% of the design pressure of the 10 l test vessel) with a large opening for additional emergency venting of the test vessel in the event that the chosen orifice diameter is too small.

 The outer surface of the test vessel, below the liquid level, is provided with an electrical heating coil or cartridge heaters connected to a power supply.
 Vessel contents should be heated at a constant rate independent of the heat being generated by the organic peroxide or self-reactive substance.
 The resistance of the heating coil should be such that, with the power available, the calculated heating rate (see section 3) can be achieved.
 The whole vessel is insulated with rock wool, cellular glass or ceramic fibre.